Officer and Laughing Girl

 Officer and Laughing Girl includes many of the characteristics of Vermeer's style.
-The main subject is a woman in a yellow dress, light is coming from the left-hand side of the painting from an open window, and there is a large map on the wall.
+The main subject is a woman in a yellow dress, light is coming from the left-hand side of the painting from an open window, and there is a large map on the wall by Balthasar Florisz. van Berckenrode.
 Each of these elements occur in some of his other paintings, although this painting differs slightly with the man also sitting at the table.
-Art historians, who have suggested conflicting interpretations of the work, believe that a painting by Gerard van Honthorst inspired the composition and that Vermeer used a camera obscura to create the perspective in this painting.
+Art historians, who have suggested conflicting interpretations of the work, believe that a painting by Gerard van Honthorst inspired the composition and that Vermeer may have used a camera obscura to create the perspective in this painting.

 Subject and interpretation

 The main subject is the woman at the center, whose face is illuminated by soft, direct light.
 She resembles Vermeer's wife, Catharina Bolnes, who is believed to have posed for many of his paintings.
 With x-ray photographs, art historians have determined that Vermeer had originally planned to paint the woman with a large white collar, which would have hidden much of her yellow dress.
 Also, her cap was later extended to cover all of her hair, drawing more attention to her face and expression.
-This yellow bodice with braiding has appeared in many of Vermeer's other portraits; it is called a schort and was usually worn as an everyday, common dress.
+This yellow bodice with braiding appears in many of Vermeer's other portraits; it is called a schort and was usually worn as an everyday, common dress.
 Over her dress the woman wears a blue apron, mostly hidden in the shadows of the table.
 Blue aprons were common attire at that time because they hid stains well.
 Art historians have interpreted this to mean that the soldier has surprised the girl with an impromptu visit during her morning chores.
 The woman holds a wine glass, usually used for white wine.
 Because at that time wine cost more than beer, it indicates her wealth.